 metadata history within a time window.

-is a fully-managed service designed to help you discover,
+Loss Prevention is a fully-managed service designed to help you

-classify, and protect your most sensitive data.
-You can inspect,
+discover, classify, and protect your most sensitive data.
+You

-you encrypt data in Google Cloud Platform with encryption keys
+Cloud EKM lets you encrypt data in Google Cloud Platform with

-that are stored and managed in a third-party key management
+encryption keys that are stored and managed in a third-party key

-cloud-hosted key management service that lets you protect
+Module) is a cloud-hosted key management service that lets you

-managed HSM service.
-You can generate, use, rotate, and destroy
+within a managed HSM service.
+You can generate, use, rotate, and

-Service is a cloud-hosted key management service that lets you
+Management Service is a cloud-hosted key management service that

-manage cryptographic keys for your cloud services the same way
+lets you manage cryptographic keys for your cloud services the

-you do on premises.
-You can generate, use, rotate, and destroy
+same way you do on premises.
+You can generate, use, rotate, and

 Event Threat Detection helps detect